Easy Hamburger Soup Recipe

 Servings: 8

 With lots of hearty vegetables and a rich tomato broth, hamburger soup is delicious and satisfying.
 Even fussy eaters will love it because it doesn’t have anything “strange” in it.
-No unusual or hard to find ingredients in this soup, just good plain economical vegetables like potatoes, carrots, celery, and onion, and ground beef.
+There are no unusual or hard to find ingredients in this soup, just good plain economical vegetables like potatoes, carrots, celery, and onion, and ground beef.

 You’ll want to get a pot of hamburger soup simmering on your stove today.
 The rich aroma will fill your home and have your family asking, “When’s dinner going to be ready?”
 Serve this homey soup with fresh bread, warm cornbread muffins, homemade naan, or homemade Parker House rolls.

 Show someone you care by showing up with a pan (or resealable container) of hamburger soup.
-Perfect for that family with a new baby, someone who’s recovering from surgery, or a neighbor who needs a little love.
-Pretty much everyone likes it, it’s economical, and it reheats well.
+It’s perfect for that family with a new baby, someone who’s recovering from surgery, or a neighbor who needs a little love.
+Pretty much everyone likes it and it reheats well.

 - Ground Beef: Ground turkey is good too, as well as other types of ground meat.
 We do love a lean ground beef for this recipe, though.